 This tournament is a great way for players to battle against similarly rated opponents.
-It’s also a great way for new players who are above the very beginning level to get introduced to the club and PCC tournament play.
+It’s also a great way for new players who are above the very beginning level to get introduced to the club and PCC Open tournament play.

 Format: 3-round quads.
 Some or all of the sections may run as a 3-round Swiss with more than four players depending on circumstances.
 The most current (“live”) US Chess regular ratings are usually used for section placement and pairings.
-To see how players who have no US Chess regular rating but have a rating in another system are handled in this tournament, click here.

 Time Control: G/50;inc15 (fifty minutes per player with a fifteen second increment each move).
 Clocks without increment capability but with delay capability use G/50;d15.
 Clocks without increment or delay capability use G/50;d0.
 Click here to see the clock rules for this tournament and how to set the popular digital clocks for this time control (including some important notes on some of the clocks).
 Bring a digital clock.
 Some digital clocks are provided at this tournament but please do not always rely on the club to provide a digital clock (boards, pieces, notation sheets, and pens/pencils are provided).

 Schedule: On-site registration runs from 9-9:45am.
 The rounds are scheduled for 10am, 12:30pm, and 3pm.
 Rounds 2 and 3 can be started earlier if both players agree.
 Players who have a game go long can request extra time off before the next round.

 Entry Fee: $20, $15 for PCC members.
 Pay during registration with cash or check payable to Portland Chess Club.

 Rated: US Chess dual rated and NWSRS rated.
 US Chess membership is required and can be purchased during registration.
 US Chess membership rates/information/benefits.
 The OSCF is currently offering discounted regular memberships (no printed magazine) for any player under age 21 at the time of redemption here.